thenml/blowing-bubbles/README.md

 - [x] bubbles float on water, decay faster when touching a surface
 - [x] the reload time is proportional to blowing time

-## entering a bubble- [x] if the bubble can fit an entity, the entity gets inside the bubble
+## entering a bubble
+- [x] if the bubble can fit an entity, the entity gets inside the bubble
 - [x] you can slightly control the horizontal movement of the bubble, but not vertical
 - [x] if underwater in a bubble, you can control the vertical movement, and breathe underwater
 - [ ] easy break underwater